-D. Variance From Paragraph (g)(1)(iii) of 29 CFR 1926.803, Automatically Regulated Continuous Decompression
+C. Variance From Paragraph (g)(1)(iii) of 29 CFR 1926.803, Automatically Regulated Continuous Decompression

-TSJV is applying for a permanent variance from the OSHA standard at 29 CFR 1926.803(g)(1)(iii), which requires automatic controls to regulate decompression.
+McNally is applying for a permanent variance from the OSHA standard at 29 CFR 1926.803(g)(1)(iii), which requires automatic controls to regulate decompression.
 As noted above, the applicant is committed to conducting the staged decompression according to the 1992 French Decompression Tables under the direct control of the trained man-lock attendant and under the oversight of the hyperbaric supervisor.

-Breathing air under hyperbaric conditions increases the amount of nitrogen gas dissolved in a CAW's tissues.
+Breathing air under hyperbaric conditions increases the amount of nitrogen gas dissolves in a CAW's tissues.
 The greater the hyperbaric pressure under these conditions and the more time spent under the increased pressure, the greater the amount of nitrogen gas dissolved in the tissues.
 When the pressure decreases during decompression, tissues release the dissolved nitrogen gas into the blood system, which then carries the nitrogen gas to the lungs for elimination through exhalation.
 Releasing hyperbaric pressure too rapidly during decompression can increase the size of the bubbles formed by nitrogen gas in the blood system, resulting in decompression illness (DCI), commonly referred to as "the bends."
 This description of the etiology of DCI is consistent with current scientific theory and research on the issue (see footnote 16 in this notice discussing a 1985 NIOSH report on DCI).

-The 1992 French Decompression

-Tables proposed for use by the applicant

-provide for stops during worker

-decompression (i.e., staged

-decompression) to control the release of

-nitrogen gas from tissues into the blood

-system.
-Studies show that staged

-decompression, in combination with

-other features of the 1992 French

-Decompression Tables such as the use

-of oxygen, result in a lower incidence of

-DCI than the use of automatically

-regulated continuous decompression.5
+The 1992 French Decompression Tables, proposed for use by the applicant provide for stops during worker decompression (i.e., staged decompression) to control the release of nitrogen gas from tissues into the blood system.
+Studies show that staged decompression, in combination with other features of the 1992 French Decompression Tables such as the use of oxygen, result in a lower incidence of DCI than the use of automatically regulated continuous decompression.
+In addition, the applicant asserts that staged decompression administered in accordance with its HOM is at least as unexpected exposure times occur (up to 30 minutes above the maximum allowed working time).